trek/website/source/guides/contributing/updating-the-getting-started-guide.md

 ## Updating the Sample Application
 The sample application located at https://github.com/emberjs/quickstart-code-sample/

-Clone this repository locally, noting the current `SHA`s of the steps:
+Fork this repository on GitHub and clone it locally.

+Since each step of the guide has one commit associated with it, we need to note the `SHA` of that commit, so we can check it out.

 ```
 git log --pretty=oneline